12 Facts About Mazda – Trends & Statistics

 11. Mazda released its first hybrid in 2019.

 The Mazda MX-30 was the first hybrid released by Mazda, in 2019.
 It quickly grew in popularity, and the design is so effective that Mazda plans to release as many as 10 new vehicles based on the same technology to give customers more options.
 While it may take several years for the public to see most of these vehicles, some reports suggest that we might see a few as early as this year.

 12. The 2022 Mazda2 Hybrid is the first self-charging Mazda.

 While the Mazda2 was around for several years before 2020, it was strictly a gasoline-powered vehicle.
-In 2020, it became a mild hybrid, and Mazda has announced that in 2022, it will be a full hybrid vehicle with the capability of recharging itself.
+In 2020, it became a mild hybrid, and Mazda has announced that today, it will be a full hybrid vehicle with the capability of recharging itself.
 It will also provide owners with 116 horsepower to help make it up large hills and get on the highway.
 It also has plenty of cargo space to hold groceries or vacation supplies.

 Frequently Asked Questions About Mazda